01Open a Chart

-The pivot point bounce trading system uses a short-term timeframe and the standard daily pivot points and trades the price moving toward, and then bouncing off of any of the full or halfway pivot points.
+The pivot point bounce trading system uses a short-term time frame and the standard daily pivot points, and it trades the price moving toward, and then bouncing off of, any of the full or halfway pivot points.
 Pivot points are support and resistance levels that are calculated using the open, high, low, and close of the previous trading day.

-The pivot points include the pivot point itself, six full support and resistance points, and four halfway support and resistance points, and are collectively referred to as the pivot points.
+The pivot points include the pivot point itself, six full support and resistance points, and four halfway support and resistance points.
 When the price approaches a pivot point (especially for the first time in each direction), it will have a tendency to reverse, and it is this reversal that is used by the pivot point bounce trading system.